 We believe that there are certain risks involved in our operations.
-Many of these risks are beyond our control and can be categorised into: (i) risks relating to our business; (ii) risks relating to the industry which we operate in; and (iii) risks relating to conducting business in China.
-A detailed discussion of the risk factors are set forth in the section headed "Risk factors" in this document.
+Many of these risks are beyond our control and can be categorised into: (i) risks relating to our business; (ii) risks relating to the industry in which we operate; (iii) risks relating to conducting business in China; and (iv) risks relating to the Global Offering and our Shares.
+A detailed discussion of the risk factors are set forth in the section headed "Risk factors" in this prospectus.
 The following is a list of the risk factors: